Skip to main content

 })

-Extend the configuration with typed fields, options, and validation, with full autocompletion.
+3. Add data tables — Extend the configuration with typed fields, options, and validation, with full autocompletion.

-import { start } from 'sovrium'
+import { defineConfig } from '@sovrium/types'

 name: 'my-app',